 Q. How many students per class?

-- The Governor’s Safe School Road Map strongly recommends that class size should be kept at a level that will allow the necessary spacing requirements.
-The strongly recommended spacing is that desks will be kept six feet apart.
-We have no classrooms in our district that could accommodate a traditional number of students and keep desks 6 feet apart.
+- There are very few classrooms in our district that could accommodate a traditional number of students and keep desks 6 feet apart.
 In most classrooms we could create 3-4 feet of space between students if we used the entire classroom space.
 As a result, we will use the available space in the classroom to spread out and social distance as much as possible.
-Student and staff awareness and cooperation will be expected.
+Student and staff awareness and cooperation will be expected and critical to help stop the spread of the Covid-19 virus.

 Q. What will in-person classrooms look like?